The bridleway from Park Corner

 Looking west across the Warburg Nature Reserve, from the path to Maidensgrove

-The path crossed a field then went through a wood to a lane (between Maidensgrove and Stonor, downhill to my right).
+The path continued to the left of a field, then crossed part of the field and went through a wood to a lane (between Maidensgrove and Stonor, downhill to my right).
 It continued through the wood on the other side of the lane, soon descending into a deep valley (curiously I thought this a very long and exceptionally steep descent for the Chilterns, but looking at the contours on the map it wasn’t anything much at all).

 Looking south from the field near Maidensgrove